John Herd Thompson

 John Herd Thompson (1946 – July 12, 2019) was a Canadian historian.
 A leading historian of Canada, Thompson taught North American history at a variety of universities, including Simon Fraser University, McGill University, and Duke University during a 40-year teaching career.
 After retiring from Duke in 2012, he moved to British Columbia.
 He died from lung cancer in July 2019.

 Thompson was born in Winnipeg, Manitoba and earned a Ph.D. from Queen’s University in 1975.
-He co-authored the book Canada 1922-1939: Decades of Discord along with Allen Seager, which won the Governor General's Award for English-language non-fiction.
+He co-authored the book Canada 1922-1939: Decades of Discord along with Allen Seager.
+The book was a finalist for the best non-fiction book in the 1985 Governor General's Award for English-language non-fiction.